Ofsted's message to schools: Be 'bold and courageous' with your curriculum

 Our approach to learning and teaching Mathematics and English is structured and well-planned.
 We teach English and Maths every day in the morning, where we focus on core skills such as mental arithmetic, phonics and spelling in order to enable all children to develop fluency in these areas.

 Want to know more about our curriculum?
 Additional detail is contained on each curriculum subject pages in our 'Curriculum Overview' section.
-Long term, medium term plans and topic information are available on class pages, with information to keep you up-to-date with what your child is learning, to help you support them at home.
+Long term, medium term plans and topic information are available, with information to keep you up-to-date with what your child is learning, to help you support them at home.